levickane/hotrestaurant/README.md

 ## Notes

-- You will NOT need a MySQL Database for this exercise.
+- A MySQL database is not used.
+All data stored locally
 - To run locally, use

       npm install